Focal Places in Burlington

 Professor Dallas Boushey is an 80+ year old resident of the Englesby Brook Watershed and we had the pleasure of speaking with him one afternoon while exploring the brook.
 He remembers the paving of Englesby Ravine (see Re-Shot Photo).
 Boushey's life story from being a janitor to a university anatomy professor is inspiring and worth investigating.
 Follow this link for articles on the life of Dallas Boushey: http://www.uvm.edu/annb/faculty/boushey/

 Like many urban waterways, waterflow in Englesby Brook is forced through extensive networks of culverts as it travels under major roadways.
 Crawling through these culverts provides an epic adventure and a few sections rival advanced spelunking routes.
-The following is a memoir from one of many explorations of these culverts conducted by UVM graduate students in Englesby Brook:
+The following is an excerpt from a memoir of one of the UVM graduate students who explored Englesby Brook:

 The image above captured by the graduate student investigators is one of many obstructions that can be found in these culverts.
 This shopping cart full of debris is an example of the curious objects that often impede streamflow in Englesby Brook.